What makes people buy a pension?

 The tax mechanics of investment bond gains are similar to capital gains.
 The ‘top sliced’ gain is added to income to determine the rate of tax payable.
 The main difference is that, with bonds, the resultant tax applies to the total gain – not only the slice.
 The benefits of pension contributions here are most apparent when income is around the 40% or 45% tax thresholds.
 The pension contribution effectively moves the ‘slice’ of gain from higher to basic (or additional to higher) rate tax, but with the result that higher/ additional rate tax is saved on the whole gain.
 This approach can result in significant levels of tax relief being achieved.

-So, for simplicity, let’s take a £50,000 onshore bond gain with a £5,000 slice and (wholly in the interest of simplicity) their other income uses up all the basic rate band.
-This means the slice is sitting wholly in the higher rate tax ban, which means £10,000 tax payable.
+So, for simplicity, let’s take a £50,000 onshore bond gain with a £5,000 slice and (wholly in the interest of simplicity) their other income uses up all the basic rate band and savings allowances.
+This means the slice is sitting wholly in the higher rate tax band, which means £10,000 tax payable.
 A £5,000 contribution would move the slice into basic rate generating full top slicing relief.
 The tax saving would be double the pension contribution.

 ARTICLE by The Technical Team